 If you do have a temperature probe, check the thickest part of the meat; it needs to reach one of the following combinations to make sure it has been cooked properly:

 - 80°C for 6 seconds

 Remember to fully clean the temperature probe or cooking thermometer after each use to avoid cross-contamination.

-Freeze and defrost any leftovers for future dishes.
+Freeze any leftovers for future dishes.
 Freezing acts as a pause button.
-It is safe to freeze food right up until the use-by date.
+It is safe to freeze food right up to and including the use-by date.

 You can freeze most food.
 This includes raw and cooked meats, fruit, potatoes (after boiling for five minutes), grated cheese, and eggs.
 Love Food Hate Waste has an A-Z on food storage including how to freeze many different types of food, as well as recipes.